How do I know I’m ready to provide CART?

-A. If you have been schooled recently and learned a realtime theory, you are way ahead of the game.
+If you have learned a realtime theory in school recently, you are way ahead of the game.
 Many veteran reporters have had to completely revamp their theories to get to “realtime readiness.”

 Before providing CART services, make sure you can check off the following items: